manu72/ghostwriter/README.md

 # Ghostwriter

-Ghostwriter is a tool that empowers non-technical users to create their own personal writing AI.
+Ghostwriter is a tool that empowers non technical users to create their own personal writing AI.
-It helps you fine-tune a language model so it learns your style, tone, and preferences.
+It helps you finetune a language model so it learns your style, tone, and preferences.
-Over time, your Ghostwriter becomes a unique "author" that improves through feedback and edits you provide.
+Over time, your Ghostwriter becomes a unique voice or author that improves through feedback and edits you provide.

 ---

 ## Vision

-The goal of Ghostwriter is to democratize fine-tuning.
+The goal of Ghostwriter is to democratise finetuning.
 Anyone, not just developers, should be able to:

 - Collect and structure a small dataset of writing samples.
-- Fine-tune an existing large language model (LLM) into a personal "author."
+- Fine-tune an existing large language model (LLM) into a personal voice or author.
 - Generate content that reflects their voice: blog posts, articles, essays, or even books.
 - Provide feedback on drafts and see the author evolve continuously.